The book

 The misplaced primitive

-Classical physics chose position and momentum, quantum mechanics chose the state vector, general relativity chose spacetime geometry.
-The chapter argues the true primitive has been misplaced.
-Phase relationships, not states, should hold that role, and many longstanding puzzles look different the moment differences become more fundamental than absolute quantities.
+Classical physics chose position and momentum, quantum mechanics chose the state vector, and general relativity chose spacetime geometry.
+This chapter asks whether the true primitive has been misplaced.
+It explores the possibility that phase differential (ΔΦ), rather than physical state, provides the more fundamental description from which familiar structures emerge.

 6. 06